sike25/unireps.github.io/_posts/2025-02-06-do-sparse-autoencoders-saes-transfer-across-base-and-finetuned-language-models.md

     3. Divide by the total number of tokens to get the fraction, and take the log10 of it (adding some epsilon value to avoid log-of-zero)
     4. Plot the histogram of the resulting log-10 fractions (the number of histogram samples equals to the number of features)

-We'll compute these metrics first for the base model and its SAE to get a baseline, then for the finetuned model with the same SAE, and compare the resulting metrics against the baseline[[5]](#ref5)(https://www.notion.so/192815d2904b80778d5ecbe7e7294638?pvs=21).
+We'll compute these metrics first for the base model and its SAE to get a baseline, then for the finetuned model with the same SAE, and compare the resulting metrics against the baseline<d-footnote>Even though density histograms are not technically a metric, we can infer quantitative metrics from them like the number of dead features</d-footnote>.
 The dataset used in both cases is the original training dataset of the corresponding SAE:

 1. [Fineweb](https://huggingface.co/datasets/HuggingFaceFW/fineweb)<d-cite key="fineweb"></d-cite> dataset for Gemma-2b.
 2. [The Pile](https://huggingface.co/datasets/monology/pile-uncopyrighted)<d-cite key="thepile"></d-cite> dataset for Mistral-7B.